DanielBMarkham/Info-Ops/manuscript/chapter23.md

 It's important to recognize when you're in a rules-based system.
 When you figure it out, build the system.
 After the system is built, there's another conversation to be had about loading and testing the rules.

 You have two separate projects, one of which needs to be finished before the other can start.[^23-31] For the rules-based system, develop it like you would anything else.
 For implementing the rules, you need to find out from the customer how they define done.
 Should you test each rule?
 Or should it just be an open system where people can edit and change on-the-fly?
-Should there be version control of the rules (Yes.)
-Even with freeform systems, should there be smoke tests that makes sure the system is in a usable state (Yes.)
+Should there be version control of the rules?
+(Yes.)
+Even with freeform systems, should there be smoke tests that makes sure the system is in a usable state?
+(Yes.)

 [^23-31]: You'll certainly provide a bunch of rules as sample vectors to run through your code as you build the system, but that's different than actually configuring the thing once it's done with your initial ruleset.
 The thing about rules-based systems is that *you're never done*.
 You can provide the compiler and some sample code, you can even set it up initially, but really it's the people using it that are delivering all the value somewhere.
 They'll have to have their own Meta system for making that happen.
 (Most likely you're an expert in building the rules-based system, not an expert in what should go in the system or how it should act.)
 This can be very frustrating to clients if they're not prepared ahead of time for how things are going to turn out.